wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ErrorCountByCodeForAPI

-Represents error count for each status code for a single API.
+Represents the error count for each status code for a single API.

 <table>
 <thead>